Welcome to The Ultimate Phalanx

 • Disenchant: some more targeted removal against artifacts or enchantments.

-• Jazal Goldmane: functions almost like a repeatable, slightly less powerful Craterhoof Behemoth for less mana; a nice way to boost my troops.
+• Jazal Goldmane: functions almost like a repeatable, slightly less powerful Craterhoof Behemoth for less mana; a nice way to boost troops.

 • Magus of the Disk: occasionally one needs a repeatable reset button.